Automated patching: The easiest defense for known vulnerabilities

 - Improve systems stability through granular, role-based access

-- Explore the security view to see predictive SLAs and burndown with TrueSight Vulnerability Management
+- Explore the security view to see predictive SLAs and burndown with TrueSight Vulnerability Management for Third-Party Applications

 It’s also useful to note that different application groups will usually want slightly different maintenance windows.
 When patching is executed or maintained manually, the Operations group will naturally want to drive their customers towards a few common maintenance windows, as this simplifies the operational process.
 However, it’s not uncommon to see many maintenance windows in enterprises with more than a thousand or so server instances.
 Therefore, it’s very useful to automate the process end-to-end, using maintenance window as one of several server properties.
 These properties can be set and managed by the application or service owners to meet their operational requirements.
 This will often lead to greater buy-in and fewer “last minute” cancels, as the service/application owner now has more skin in the game.
 This helps drive up overall coverage of the patching process.